 How fit and experienced need you be?

 This is an easy to moderate difficulty hiking tour.
 It involves hiking between 5-8 hours per day where daily distances can range from 8km to up to 16km.
 Elevation gains of up to 600m for some hikes.
-Participants will be carrying a day pack containing spare clothing, camera, lunch and something to drink each day.
+Participants will be carrying a day pack containing spare clothing, a camera, lunch, and something to drink each day.
 Hikes will be chosen to best suit the group.

 This program is designed for fit walkers.
 Expect a slower pace.
 We will stay as a group while hiking.
 Any training you can do before you arrive will enhance your experience.
 No previous mountain hiking experience required.
 We suggest you train by walking or hiking in hilly terrain (use flights of stairs if in the city).

 Visit our Trip Difficulty Comparison Chart.